maheshacharya/hippo-docker-deployments/docker-compose/README.md

 Deploy Hippo CMS using Docker Compose
 =====================================
 Hippo CMS is one of the simple yet sophisticated Open Source Java web application platform, procedures to properly deploy Hipo CMS application requires covering a lot of areas of Dev-Ops tooling and concepts.
-Since Hippo CMS uses Apache Jackrabbit JCR repository, achieving a scalable deployment procedure makes it a true enterprice ready content management platform.
+Hippo CMS uses Apache Jackrabbit JCR repository, achieving a scalable deployment procedure makes it a true enterprice ready content management platform.

 Goals